Del Mar station

-Del Mar station is an at-grade light rail station on the L Line of the Los Angeles Metro Rail system.
-It is located between Arroyo Parkway and Raymond Avenue at Del Mar Boulevard, after which the station is named, in Pasadena, California.
+Del Mar station is an at-grade light rail station on the A Line of the Los Angeles Metro Rail system.
+It is located between Arroyo Seco Parkway and Raymond Avenue at Del Mar Boulevard, after which the station is named, in Pasadena, California.
 The station is located on the site of the historic Pasadena Santa Fe Depot and the station building, built in 1935, still stands on the property.

 The property surrounding the station, situated on the southern edge of Old Town Pasadena, has been used extensively for transit-oriented development projects, including one apartment building that was built over the tracks, creating a tunnel for trains.

 The light rail station opened on July 26, 2003, as part of the original Gold Line, then known as the "Pasadena Metro Blue Line" project.
-This station and all the other original and Foothill Extension stations will be part of the A Line upon completion of the Regional Connector project in 2023.

-It is one of the L Line stations near the Rose Parade route on Colorado Boulevard and is used by people coming to see the parade.
+It is one of the stations near the Rose Parade route on Colorado Boulevard and is used by people coming to see the parade.

 This station features station art called Kinetic Energy, created by artist Ries Niemi.

 History

+Railroad station

 Pasadena became a stop on the Atchison, Topeka, and Santa Fe Railway’s transcontinental line in 1887.
-The first station was a Victorian style building with tower, weather vane, and scalloped shingles.
+The first station was a Victorian-style building with a tower, weather vane, and scalloped shingles.

 In 1935, a new station was built, this time a Spanish Mediterranean style, one-story white stucco building with green trim and a red-tile roof.
 The station was designed by architect H.C.
 Gilman and featured ceramic tile designed by Pasadena craftsman Ernest Batchelder.

 Pasadena was a stop on the Santa Fe's Super Chief, Chief, El Capitan and other major intercity streamliners, and became a popular with wealthy Easterners who “wintered” in Pasadena, and elite Hollywood actors.

 Amtrak took over passenger train service from the Santa Fe on May 1, 1971, and leased the station building from the Santa Fe's real estate subsidiary, the Santa Fe Pacific Realty Corp., for its Southwest Chief and Desert Wind trains.
-The Desert Wind was re-routed via Fullerton in 1986.
+The Desert Wind was re-routed via Fullerton on April 27, 1986.